Honors Discovery Seminars Course Descriptions

 Wednesday, 11:15 AM - 12:05 PM

-Chinese American History Through the Lens of Film and Documentaries
+Learning Chinese American History and Identity Through Film

 Wednesday, 1:25 PM - 2:15 PM

-Through the viewing of full-length feature films and documentaries, this course takes you through the history of the Chinese in the United States, from the era of the Gold Rush in the 1850, the succeeding decades of the exclusionary period of the late 1800s and the early 1900s, the roaring 20s, the Second World War, the Civil Rights Movement, and down to the tumultuous last fifty years.
+Through the viewing of full-length feature films and documentaries, this course takes you through the history of the Chinese in the United States, from the era of the Gold Rush in the 1850s, the succeeding decades of the exclusionary period of the late 1800s and the early 1900s, the roaring 20s, the Second World War, the Civil Rights Movement, and down to the tumultuous last fifty years.
 You will learn about discriminatory laws such as the Page Law Act of 1875, the experiences of second-generation Chinese Americans such as Anna May Wong, the travails of undocumented Chinese caught in the steamship Golden Venture, the model minority myth, and much more.
 Apart from learning about the historical experiences of Chinese Americans, we will also discuss pertinent themes such as racism, gender, capitalism, and orientalism.
 Course requirements include viewing a film or documentary every class session, the submission of written assignments, including a five-page research paper at the end of the semester on topics related to the course.
+There will also be a dinner at a local Chinese restaurant sometime during the semester.

 Instructor: Richard Chu